elliewix/Jeopardy/README.md

 Processing information about Jeopardy players

+**Note:** This is a deprecated version.
+I have an updated and version in a private project.
+Although the research questions are the same.

 This is a personal project to scrape information about Jeopardy players, prepare data for analysis, and eventually run those tests.

 # Steps